ngjunsiang/laymansguide-src/season4/issue046/issue046.md

 Through transforms!
 DCT, which I mentioned in the previous section, is one such transform; audio formats often use another one, known as the Fast Fourier Transform (FFT).
 Aren’t you glad this is a newsletter about computing and not about math?
 Anyway, a transform lets us transform information organised by position (e.g. in images) or by time (e.g. in audio) into information organised by other properties, such as frequency.

 The FFT algorithm organises audio information (for a certain time length) by frequency.
-Depending on your equaliser settings, it increases or decreases the weightage of different frequencies to produce the sound you want, be it bass-heavy rock or medium-low jazz.
+Depending on your equaliser settings, it increases or decreases the weightage of different frequencies to produce the sound you want, be it bass-heavy rock or medium-light jazz.

 But the FFT algorithm can do much more!
 It is known that most sounds we hear are typically in the 40 Hz to 19 kHz range, so it is usually a safe bet to discard frequency information below 40 Hz and above 19 kHz.
 If we lower the frequency ceiling for discarding, to 16 kHz, we can reduce the amount of audio information even more.

 ## Lossy audio compression: masking

-It is also known that the human ear, when it hears a very loud sound in the vicinity of one frequency, will not process much softer sounds in other frequencies.
+It is also known that the human ear, when it hears a very loud sound around one frequency, will not process much softer sounds in other frequencies.
 This is known as masking.
 With the help of the FFT algorithm, it’s easy to identify which frequencies will be masked for each range of time samples, and therefore can be discarded.

-Furthermore, because of the way the cochlea works, right after hearing a very loud sound, the ear will not be able to hear softer sounds for a fraction of a second (maybe the fluid in the cochlea of the ear needs some time to settle?).
-So softer sounds occurring right after a loud sound are masked.
+Furthermore, because of the way the cochlea works, right after hearing a very loud sound, the ear will not be able to hear softer sounds for a fraction of a second (maybe the fluid in the cochlea of the ear needs some time to settle?
+I don’t know).
+So softer sounds occurring right after a loud sound are **masked**.
 We can discard that audio information too.

-Lastly, long periods of silence (a couple seconds for example) are not worth all that information as well, and can be further compressed.
+Lastly, long periods of silence (a couple seconds for example) are not worth all that information they take up as well, and can be further compressed.

 ## Lossy audio compression: lowering dynamic range

 We don’t always need to record audio with the full dynamic range of human hearing.
 For an orchestra concert, maybe that is important, but if you are just recording an interview, you don’t need to hear every tiny detail of how that person speaks (unless maybe you’re a doctor who can pick up telltale signs of cancer from the way a person speaks?
 That would be amazing.).
 Human voice frequency typically ranges from 85 to 255 Hz, and only covers a range of up to 65 dB.
 That’s a full 30 dB lower than the 96 dB of CD audio, which means we don’t need 16-bit audio to store that; about 11 or 12 bits would be sufficient.
 And you won’t need a 44.1 kHz sampling rate for that; 11.025 kHz is sufficient.

-That, it a nutshell, is how we get such small images and audio files on the internet.
+That, in a nutshell, is how we get such small images and audio files on the internet.
 If you’re particularly sensitive you can often make out the difference caused by this lost information.
 But most of the time, we’re not listening or looking closely, and it’s easy to overlook such minor differences.

 **Issue summary:** Computers compress image and audio data through a process similar to summarising: it analyses the data using algorithms that use brightness and colour instead of RGB values for images, and different frequencies of sound rather than samples at different points in time for audio.
 These algorithms then discard parts of the information that human senses do not perceive easily, and reduce the resolution of other parts that human senses are not as sensitive to.

 <hr/>

-It took me a long while to understand the lossy compression algorithms well enough to explain them simply, and even longer to summarise them still further without using terms like RLE and subsampling.
+It took me a long while to understand the lossy compression algorithms well enough to explain them simply, and even longer to summarise them still further without using terms like RLE, high- and low-frequency components, and subsampling.
 If you found the previous two issues overly technical, I hope this issue makes up for that by helping you understand compression in less time than detailed technical articles elsewhere, yet in more depth than your mainstream internet sources.

 ## What I’ll be covering next